Copywriters in this industry need to unfazed by working creatively to deadlines.

 Promotion is normally into senior copywriting/creative positions, although career progression may necessitate moving agencies.
 The majority of vacancies are in London, although large agencies also operate in Manchester, Bristol, Leeds and Birmingham, and smaller agencies exist throughout the UK.
 Many copywriters also work freelance once they have gained some experience and built up a portfolio of work.

-Vacancies are advertised by recruitment agencies, in national newspapers and in publications such as Creative Review, Campaign, The Drum, Marketing, Media Week, and Marketing Week.
+Vacancies are advertised by recruitment agencies and in publications such as Creative Review, Campaign, The Drum, Marketing, Media Week, and Marketing Week.
 Some agencies operate graduate recruitment schemes, for which early applications are advisable as there is intense competition for jobs.
 Some agencies offer internships and work experience placements, which can be an excellent way of getting experience and entering the industry.